 Nearly a decade ago, a woman named Calvina was mowing her lawn in Oklahoma when she felt something bite her on the ankle.
-It wasn’t until later that an itchy dark mark appeared on her arm.
-The marks began to spread across her body.
+It wasn’t until later that an itchy, dark mark appeared on her arm.
+The marks then began to spread across her body.

 After visiting a dermatologist for a biopsy, Calvina was told she must have had an issue with her nerves.
 Other doctors attributed the marks to allergies.
 But no medications stopped the strange marks from spreading or itching.

 Doctors never checked her immune system, which would later prove to be a big mistake.